Continuum-statistical dynamics of colloidal suspensions under kinematic reversibility: Application to diffusiophoresis due to volume exclusion of a solute

 \section{Application to diffusiophoresis due to volume exclusion of a solute}

-To apply our results, we focus on colloidal diffusion in the dilute limit, where analytical expressions of colloidal mobilities can be obtained based on a known osmotic equation of state of the fluid.
-A well-known example is that of a Poisson-Boltzmann-Born (PBB) solution, given by

-The first term in Eq. (\ref{eq:-51}) accounts for the ideal osmotic pressure of the solutes, whereas the second term represents the electrostatic field energy density, which yields the Born free energy of solvation when polarisable solvent molecules interact with the electrostatic potential $\varphi$ of a charged colloid.\cite{agar1989single} Under non-equilibrium boundary conditions, the second term gives rise to an effect known as electrostriction,\cite{de2013non} which is relevant for the thermophoresis of charged colloids in aqueous electrolyte solutions.\cite{wurger2010thermal}

-In particular, our framework predicts a novel contribution to phoretic motion that does not derive from interfacial excess, but from thermodynamic force disturbances, as discussed in the context of Eq. (\ref{eq:-102}).
-In general, such disturbances display a slower decay with distance than those due to interfacial excess and can therefore not be considered in the BLA.
-This might be the reason why the contribution has been claimed to be absent elsewhere,\cite{brady2011particle} based on the assumption that the solvent reservoir can balance such long-range disturbances.
-However, according to Eq. (\ref{eq:-102}), our framework suggests that these disturbances should be treated on an equal footing with those induced by interfacial excess, thus producing a convergent contribution to the colloidal diffusion velocity.
+To apply our framework, we focus on colloidal diffusion in the dilute limit, where analytical expressions of colloidal mobilities can be obtained based on a known fluid equation of state.
+Our framework predicts a novel contribution to phoretic motion arising solely from thermodynamic force disturbances $\delta\bm X$, in the absence of interfacial potential interactions.
+In general, such disturbances display a slower decay with distance than those due to interfacial potential interactions and can therefore not be considered directly within the BLA.
+This may explain why the corresponding contribution is often considered to be absent based on the assumption that the solvent can balance such disturbances,\cite{brady2011particle} which, however, does not align with the mechanism behind classical osmosis discussed earlier.